SvanBoxel/organization-workflows/README.md

 npm run build:watch
 ```

 This will prompt you to visit http://localhost:3000 and configure the app on the GitHub side.
-After you do this it will automatically populate the `APP_ID` and `WEBHOOK_SECRET` and `PRIVATE_KEY` field in the `.env` file.
+After you do this it will automatically populate the `APP_ID`, `WEBHOOK_SECRET` and `PRIVATE_KEY` field in the `.env` file.

-### Compile, test, and run
+### Build, test, and run
 ```
 npm run build
 npm test